elsevierlabs/OA-STM-Corpus/CoreSC/README.md

 # CoreSC Discourse Annotations

-There are several different approaches for annotating articles according to their discourse structure.
-One such approach is the Core Scientific Concepts (CoreSC) scheme, described in:
+There are several different approaches for annotating articles according to the information revealed by their manners of discourse.
+One such approach is the
+Core Scientific Concepts (CoreSC) scheme, described in:

 	M. Liakata, S. Teufel, A. Siddharthan, and C. Batchelor; Corpora